-D. Defendants will be enjoined from continuing to make false or fraudulent statements regarding these material matters.
+D. This Court should enjoin Defendants from continuing to make false or fraudulent statements regarding these material matters.

 Because § 7408 sets forth specific criteria for injunctive relief, namely that injunctive relief is appropriate to prevent recurrence of penalty conduct, the United States need only show that that criteria is met; it need not show that the traditional equitable factors are satisfied before an injunction may issue.
 Among the factors that courts use to evaluate the appropriateness of an injunction under § 7408(b) are: (1) the gravity of the harm caused by Defendants' abusive conduct; (2) the extent of each Defendant's participation; (3) the Defendants' degree of scienter; (4) the isolated or recurrent nature of each Defendant's abusive conduct; (5) the Defendants' recognition (or non-recognition) of culpability; and (6) the likelihood that any Defendant's occupation would put him "in a position where future violations could be anticipated."
-358
+An appropriate relief, namely that injunctive re

-357 Buttorff, 761 F.2d at 1063; United States v.
+347 Buttorff, 761 F.2d at 1063; United States v.
 Buttorff, 563 F. Supp.
 450, 454 (N.D.
 Tex.
 1983) ("The legislative process has already taken these [equitable] factors into consideration in its decision to address the promotion of abusive tax shelters"); accord Stover, 650 F.3d at 1106 (traditional equitable factors need not be discussed when an injunction is authorized by statute like § 7408 and the statutory elements have been satisfied); Estate Pres.
 Servs., 202 F.3d at 1098; see also Hartshorn, 751 F.3d at 1198.

-358 Gleason, 432 F.3d at 683 (quoting Estate Pres.
+348 Gleason, 432 F.3d at 683 (quoting Estate Pres.
 Servs., 202 F.3d at 1105).